Juneo-io/juneogo/api/info/service.md

 }
 ```

-- `subnetID` is the Subnet to get the uptime of.
+- `supernetID` is the Supernet to get the uptime of.
 If not provided, returns the uptime of the node on
   the primary network.

 - `rewardingStakePercentage` is the percent of stake which thinks this node is above the uptime